sibirbil/LESS-R/cran-comments.md

 illustrate the use of the exported function but also enable automatic testing.

-  Corresponding examples are added to those exported functions with no examples
+  Small examples are added to those exported functions with no examples using roxygen2

 > You write information messages to the console that cannot be easily suppressed... e.g.:  R/helper-classes.R ; R/helper-functions.R